tensorflow/tensorflow/tensorflow/contrib/lite/README.md

 ```
 For detailed instructions on how to use the Tensorflow Optimizing Converter, please see [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/toco/g3doc/cmdline_examples.md).

-You may refer to the [Ops compatibility guide](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/tf_ops_compatibility.md) for troubleshooting help.
+You may refer to the [Ops compatibility guide](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/g3doc/tf_ops_compatibility.md) for troubleshooting help.
 If that doesn’t help, please file an [issue](https://github.com/tensorflow/tensorflow/issues).

 ## Step 3.
 Use the TensorFlow Lite model for inference in a mobile app

 After completion of Step 2 the developer should have a .lite model.

 ### For Android
 Because Android apps need to be written in Java, and core TensorFlow is in C++, a JNI library is provided to interface between the two.
 Its interface is aimed only at inference, so it provides the ability to load a graph, set up inputs, and run the model to calculate particular outputs.
-The full documentation for the set of methods can be seen [here](https://github.com/TensorFlow/TensorFlow/blob/master/TensorFlow/contrib/lite/g3doc/).
+The full documentation for the set of methods can be seen [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/g3doc/).
 The demo app is also open sourced on [github](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/java/demo/app).

-The [demo app] (https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/java/demo/app)  uses this interface, so it’s a good place to look for example usage.
+The [demo app](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/java/demo/app)  uses this interface, so it’s a good place to look for example usage.
 You can also download the prebuilt binary [here](http://download.tensorflow.org/deps/tflite/TfLiteCameraDemo.apk).

 Note that you’d need to follow instructions for installing TensorFlow on Android, setting up bazel and Android Studio outlined [here](https://www.tensorflow.org/mobile/android_build).

 ### For iOS
-Follow the documentation [here](https://github.com/TensorFlow/TensorFlow/blob/master/TensorFlow/contrib/lite/g3doc/ios.md) to get integrate a TFLite model into your app.
+Follow the documentation [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/g3doc/ios.md) to integrate a TFLite model into your app.